Legislation requiring employers to provide paid sick leave for their employees took effect from 1 January 2023.

-The scheme covers the first three days of illness that are usually ‘waiting days’ before a worker is eligible for the State Illness Benefit payment.
+The scheme currently covers the first three days of illness that are usually ‘waiting days’ before a worker is eligible for the State Illness Benefit payment.

 The scheme has been set up to run alongside the existing Illness Benefit scheme.

 Should an employee be unfit for work for an extended period and they’ve used up all of their annual entitlement to paid sick leave, they’ll likely be eligible for Illness Benefit, depending on their PRSI credits.

 Final thoughts on statutory sick pay

 Statutory sick pay began from 1 January 2023.

-That means if you’ve not taken the steps to start preparing for the new legislation, now’s the time to begin.
+That means if you need to update your processes, now’s the time to begin.

-Start by reviewing your current processes to see what needs to be amended, and provide information to employees on the details and criteria as it relates to their employment (the answers in this article will help but it’s also worth reaching out to a payroll expert, employment lawyer or an accountant specialising in payroll).
+Start by reviewing your current processes to see what needs to be amended, and provide information to employees on the details and criteria as it relates to their employment.

 Editor’s note: This article was first published in July 2022 and has been updated for relevance.